 In 1992 Grischa Hahn, another Jupiter observer of Dresden, decided to improve the software's spartan outfit and handling.
 He undertook virtually all programming tasks from then on.
 Grischa has been making huge efforts to implement many useful features in the software.
 Also in 1992, the project of collecting positional data was named JUPOS (like JUpiter POSitions), and the DOS software was accordingly named PC-JUPOS.
 Since 2002 Grischa has been working on WinJUPOS, a "multi-planet" extension of its predecessor running under MS Windows.
 Maintenance of PC-JUPOS was cancelled in 2005 owing to the progress of WinJUPOS.

-By now, we have collected more than 821,000 positions observed since 1785.
+By now we have collected 1,562,700 positions observed since 1785.
 (Is there anyone who possesses notebooks of Cassini, of the 17th century, showing his original C.M. transit observations?)
 Most of them are dated 1879 through about 1900 and from the mid-1970's onwards.
-However, the vast majority relates to most recent apparitions well documented by CCD and webcam observations.
+However, the vast majority relates to recent apparitions well documented by electronic observations.
 A large gap still spans the first half of the 20th century.
 Data of these years is printed in the literature, but we are not able to do any library research...

-During the last years, the co-operation with the Jupiter Section of the British Astronomical Association became especially close.
+In the 1990's, the co-operation with the Jupiter Section of the British Astronomical Association became especially close.
 JUPOS drift charts are now used by the BAA for further analysis.